-Jerre L. Stead became Executive Chairman of IHS Inc. December 1, 2000.
+Jerre L. Stead is executive chairman and co-chief executive officer of DTN.
+Previously, Stead became Executive Chairman of IHS Inc. on December 1, 2000.
 He led IHS to a very successful IPO in November 2005.
 IHS is the global leader in its industry.
 He served as chairman and CEO from September 2006 to June 2013, when he returned to executive chairman.
 IHS has provided its shareowners a 31 percent CAGR since its IPO.
 The company has grown from $470 million to $2.2 billion since going public.

 He joined Ingram Micro in 1996 as Chairman and CEO with a proven track record and is characterized as having great vision and global expertise.
 Mr. Stead took Ingram Micro public on November 1, 1996, which, at that time, was the largest IPO in history for a technology company.
 Under his leadership Ingram Micro grew from an $8 billion dollar company to a $30 billion dollar company doing business in over 120 countries.
 The company was number 41 in the Fortune 500 for the year 2000.